Here are some of our latest mentions in the press

 Instructure Launches Partnership to Provide Instructional Design Support

-EdSurge highlighted iDesign’s partnership with Instructure, the company behind the Canvas LMS, in a recent article.
+This EdSurge piece highlights iDesign’s partnership with Instructure, the company behind the Canvas LMS.
 See the article below or the full press release from BusinessWire.

 New Partnership Combines Learning Relationship Management (LRM) With Instructional Design